Crayon Shin-chan: Fast Asleep! The Great Assault on Dreamy World!: Plot

-In the dream, a grey old female monster appeared suddenly and swallowed Saki.
-Saki cried for her mother.
+In the dream, a grey old female monster resembling Saki's mother appeared suddenly and swallowed Saki, blaming her for her death.
 Just then, the Yumemi-world broke and everybody woke up.
-But Saki was still in her dreams.
+But Saki was still in her trapped in her dreams.
 So Shinnnosuke and the kids again slept, this time forming a circle around Saki and went into her dream.

 In Saki's dream, the monster was powerful.
 They fought with the monster.
 Shinnosuke transformed to a tapir, Nene to a crab, Kazama to an aeroplane, Bo-chan to rock and Masao used a pen as a sword, but they couldn't win.
 Shinnosuke being a tapir ate Saki's nightmare, but the nightmare was born again.
 Just then, little Saki, around the age when her mother had died, appeared and said to Saki, "Mom died because of you.
 She won't forgive you.
 You can't escape from nightmares."

 Seeing the children sleeping in torment, Misae couldn't resist and decided to go into their dream.
 Misae said that "There is no such parent who doesn't care about their children.
 It is the duty of every parent to protect their children during trouble.
 For a parent, children are more important than themselves.
 Even if a mother hates her child for some reason, still the child is much precious than her own self."
 Misae being a mother herself fought the monster bravely and can defeat it.

 Misae then embraced Saki explaining that parents never have a grudge against their children.
 She apologized for making her face sad and told that she is her dream and her smile is their power.
 Saki was able to accept her mother's death and was able to destroy the nightmare.

 Then little Saki appeared again and asked if she was going to disappear.
 Saki said that since she was fine, little Saki can be inside her.
 So they two get unified into one.
 Seeing the nightmare getting disappeared, Kazama asked whether it was all over.
 Saki replied that it was still left but she is going to live better than before.